jzhobes/MessageHub/README.md

 2.  **Workspace**: Select the folder where your database and settings will live.
 3.  **Import**: Select your exported `.zip` / `.tar.gz` files using the in-app file explorer to stage them.
 4.  **Confirm & Process**: MessageHub handles extraction, merging, and indexing automatically.
-5.  **Review**: Once complete, enter your dashboard to search and browse your messages.
+5.  **Review**: Once complete, enter your dashboard to search and browse your content history.

 ---